How to Build a Vulnerability Management Process Flow Chart

 This visual guide standardizes your response, making your process repeatable, measurable, and easier to refine over time.
 The main goal is to create a system that helps you consistently find and manage weaknesses before they can be exploited.
 By mapping out each step, you create a framework for decisive action, which is critical for protecting your organization.
 A well-designed flowchart acts as a single source of truth, streamlining decision-making and strengthening your overall cybersecurity posture.
 It turns a complex cycle into a manageable, step-by-step workflow that everyone can follow.

-What to Include in Your Flowchart
+What to Include in Your Vulnerability Management Flowchart

 Your flowchart should be a complete visual representation of your vulnerability management lifecycle.
 Think of it as the official playbook for handling threats.
 At a minimum, it needs to outline the core stages: discovering assets, scanning for vulnerabilities, assessing and prioritizing findings, assigning remediation tasks, and verifying the fixes.
 Each stage should have clearly defined inputs, actions, and outputs.